Constantin-Hentgen/Constantin-Hentgen.github.io/_posts/2020-03-01-Bepo learning.md

 BÉPO is a keyboard layout specifically created to maximize typing efficiency and reduce strain for French typists.
 It is based on ergonomic principles and frequency analysis of the French language, ensuring that the most common letters and bigrams are easily accessible.
 This layout is recognized by the French national organization for standardization, AFNOR, under the NF Z71-300 standard.

+> If you’re main language is French like me, then you should take a look to the [Éwopy layout](https://hal.science/hal-01558613/document) [colemak layout](https://colemak.com/).
+{: .prompt-tip }

+> If you’re main language is English, then you should take a look to the [Dvorak layout](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout) or the [Colemak layout](https://colemak.com/).
+{: .prompt-tip }

 ## Resources for Learning BÉPO

 ### Official BÉPO Website